ChristofSeiler/RWTH_Compute_Cluster/README.md

 # RWTH Compute Cluster

-It seems that the Aachen cluster is not accessible to researchers and studetns form Maastricht University anymore.
+It seems that the Aachen cluster is not accessible to researchers and students form Maastricht University anymore.
 Try out the new Maastricht cluster:

 * [DSRI](https://dsri.maastrichtuniversity.nl/docs/access-dsri/)